simp/pupmod-simp-ima/README.md

 ## Limitations

 SIMP Puppet modules are generally intended for use on Red Hat Enterprise Linux and compatible distributions, such as CentOS.
-Please see the [`metadata.json` file](./metadata.json) for the most up-to-date list of supported operating systems, Puppet versions, and module dependencies.
+Please see the file [`metadata.json`](./metadata.json) for the most up-to-date list of supported operating systems, Puppet versions, and module dependencies.

 The default configuration of this module updates EFI boot parameters if they are